 - Support of slice based SoR mechanism by referencing to TS 23.122.d"

-Also during the study phase, all the solutions for key issue #2 provided in TR 23.700-41 consider to enhance SOR mechanism to fulfil SA1’s requirement.
+Also during the study phase, all the solutions for key issue #2 provided in TR 23.700-41 consider to enhance SOR mechanism to fulfil SA1's requirement.

+‘For a roaming UE activating a service/application requiring a network slice not offered by the serving network but available in the area from other network(s), the HPLMN shall be able to provide the UE with prioritization information of the VPLMNs with which the UE may register for the network slice.’.

 When an enhanced-SOR mechanism is selected, the stage 2 and stage 3 work should be in CT1 remit.